allenai/deep_qa/README.md

 ```

 This will create four directories under data.
 Two of them are are
-data/predicate and data/query, which are contain training data for the
+data/predicate and data/query, which contain training data for the
 predicate and query ranking objectives from the paper,
 respectively.
 There is also a variant of each of these suffixed with
 "_small" which contains a subsampled version of the original